didikprabowo/goestis/readme.md

 ### How to Install and Running

 1. Import Table Schema, schema.sql
-2. Change COnfig in .env
+2. Change Config in .env
 3. Running Producer

 ```